sighupio/fury-kubernetes-logging/katalog/logging-operator/README.md

 Logging operator for Kubernetes based on Fluentd and Fluent-bit.

 The Logging operator automates the deployment and configuration of a Kubernetes logging pipeline.
-The operator deploys and configures a Fluent Bit daemonset on every node to collect container and application logs from the node file system.
+The operator deploys and configures a Fluent-bit DaemonSet on every node to collect container and application logs from the node file system and a Fluentd StatefulSet that receive logs from Fluent-bit and send them to various outputs.

 ## Requirements